qpwoeirut/2048-solver/roadmap.md

 ### Expectimax Optimization
-This strategy is used by the best two solvers I found ([here](https://github.com/nneonneo/2048-ai) and [here](https://github.com/MaartenBaert/2048-ai-emscripten)), which completely blow all the other traditional solvers out of the water.
+This strategy is used by the best two traditional solvers I found ([here](https://github.com/nneonneo/2048-ai) and [here](https://github.com/MaartenBaert/2048-ai-emscripten)), which completely blow all the other traditional solvers out of the water.

 Expectimax seems similar to minimax, but instead of assuming that the computer will place at the worst possible position, the expected value based on the probabilities of the computer's choice is maximized.
 Again, I'll need to do some more research to fully understand the strategy.